bakeralexan/Food-Prices/README.md

 ## This is a static website that uses javascript

 To view the interactive content, please download the repository and run it as a local server.

 <img src="images/download.png">

-In Bash do the following commands:
+In Bash or Terminal input the following commands:

 To navigate to the repository

 ```cd junk_food_and_public_health_econometric_analysis.github.io```

 <img src="images/bash.png">

 To initialize Local Host with Python
 ```python -m http.server```

+or

 ```python3 -m http.server```

 <img src="images/server.png">

 Type the local host given to the URL bar in your web browser

 <img src="images/localhost.png">

 Then you will see the static website with its interactive images

 <img src="images/map.png">

 <img src="images/interactive.png">

 # Soda Tax and Public Health